mfkiwl/RPX-100-SDR/plugins/feature/aprs/readme.md

 * The APRS-IS server the IGate should connect to.
 Please choose your local server. (noam = North America, euro = Europe, etc).
 * The callsign the IGate should connect with.
 * The passcode corresponding to the given callsign.
-* A serverside filter, that specifies which packets should be forwarded from the internet to SDRangel.
+* A serverside filter, that specifies which packets should be forwarded from the internet to rpx-100.
 See http://www.aprs-is.net/javAPRSFilter.aspx m/50 will send you packets within 50 km of the last known position of the station corresponding to the callsign used to log in with.
 If you do not have a corresponding station, you can specify a location by passing a latitude and longitude.
 E.g: r/lat/lon/50
 * The units in which altitudes are displyed (Feet or metres).